minetest-mods/skinsdb/API.md

   - author - The skin author
   - license - THe skin texture license
   - assignment - (obsolete) is "player:playername" in case the skin is assigned to be privat for a player
-  - playername - Player assignment for private skin
+  - playername - Player assignment for private skin.
+Set false for skins not usable by all players (like NPC-Skins), true or nothing for all player skins

 ## skin:get_meta_string(key)
 Same as get_meta() but does return "" instead of nil if the meta key does not exists

 ## skin:is_applicable_for_player(playername)
-Check if a skin is applicable for the player "playername".
-Ususally the private skins could be applied to the player only
+Returns whether this skin is applicable for player "playername" or not, like private skins